Have you ever thought about the history of diapers?

 The history of diapers begins with the Middle English word diaper which originally referred to a type of cloth rather than its use; it was a term for a pattern of repetitive, rhombic shapes that later became a term for white cotton or linen fabric of this pattern.

-Today, a diaper (or nappy) is a type of underwear that allows the wearer to relieve themselves, by absorbing and containing waste.
+Today, a diaper (or nappy) is a type of overnight training pants or it could be a cotton training pants that allows the wearer to relieve themselves, by absorbing and containing waste.

 The History of Diapers - Ancient Times